-This article will discuss some of the common myths that people have about raw diets and commercial pet foods and will present information to help educate clients about these diets.
+This article will discuss some of the common myths that people have about raw diets and commercial pet foods, and will present information to help educate clients about both options.

 Claim: Raw diets are the evolutionary diet of dogs and cats

 Raw diets are the evolutionary diet of all creatures, including humans.
 Archeological evidence of fire and cooking dates back only ~800,000 years, although some argue biological evidence shows that fire dates back to ~1.8 million years.
 Nonetheless, humans did not always cook their food, yet few, if any of us, would want to go back to eating only raw food, especially meat.

 Claim: Cooking destroys the nutritional value of food